 To get from position one to position two, we need to add two.
 And to go from position two to position three, we need to add two.
 There is a relationship here between the position of a term and the term’s value.

-to solve for position two, the value, we take two and we multiply it by two; to solve for position three, we multiply three by two to get six.
+This column shows us that to solve for position one, we multiply one times two; to solve for position two, the value, we take two and we multiply it by two; to solve for position three, we multiply three by two to get six.

 In the operation the first number we’re looking at is the position number.
 The two is the number that we’re adding to each term.
 Some of you might be wondering, “Well why would I take the time to figure out the multiplication when I could just add two to six?
 Six plus two is eight, that’s pretty simple.”